fanglab/SMALR/README.txt

 Pipeline output
 ############
 One output directory will be created for each contig in the reference.
-If there is only one contig, the results will be placed in ref000001.
+If there is only one contig, the results will be placed in the folder named for that contig.
 These results include a log detailing the analysis of that contig, the motif positions in that contig (forward and reverse strand), a fasta file of that contig, and a results file (SMsn.out or SMp.out).
 This results file contains the following informtation:

 Column  Meaning
 1       Contig strand